ubco-W2022T1-cosc301/project-group36/final_report_group36.md

 ### Observations:
 The rating of an app increases as its size increases.

-Most people rate apps between 4-5 and we can clearly see that this is where the bulk of the distribution takes place.
+Most people rate apps between 4-5 and we can clearly see on the bar distribution on the right  that this is where the bulk of the distribution takes place.
+This also illustrates that people tend to be quite generous with their rating as opposed to one's preconcieved notion of negative reviews being overrepresented.

 ### Visualization 3: Rating vs Content Rating with Type